isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 :ref:`lease-reclamation` for more details about the lease reclamation process.

-Due to the above tradeoffs, we recommend that the FLQ allocator is selected consciously.
+Due to the above tradeoffs, we recommend that the FLQ allocator is selected only after careful consideration.
 For example, using it for a subnet with ``/8`` pool may delay the server's startup by 15 seconds or more.
 On the other hand, the startup delay and the memory consumption increase should be acceptable for subnets with the ``/16`` pool or smaller.
 We also recommend specifying some other allocator type in the global configuration settings and overriding this selection at the subnet or shared network level to use the FLQ allocator for selected subnets only.
 That way, when a new subnet is added without the allocator specification, the global setting is used, thus avoiding unnecessary impact on the server's startup time.

 Similarly to the random allocator, the FLQ allocator offers leases in random order, which makes it suitable for use with a shared lease database.